 • General anesthesia.

-• High-precision method.
+• High precision method.

-• Fast discharge from the hospital.
+• Quick discharge from hospital.

-In the absence of complications, the child is discharged home 3-5 days after the procedure.
+If there are no complications, the child is discharged home 3-5 days after the procedure.

 Flaws: